 Please join us for the table read of Dr. Grattan’s new novel at 7:00 P.M. in the Powers Recital Hall, Dunn Center on Tuesday, October 19, 2021.

-The Writing Center, Writing Program, and Sigma Tau Delta are proud to share with you the first edition of Omnium: The Undergraduate Research Journal at North Carolina Wesleyan College.
+The Writing Center, Writing Program, and Sigma Tau Delta are proud to share with you the first edition of Omnium: The Undergraduate Research Journal at North Carolina Wesleyan University.
 This online journal showcases the winners of the 2019 Interdisciplinary Writing Competition.

 Please consider sharing with other students and encourage them to submit their best work in the coming school year to be considered for the 2020 edition!